swcarpentry/DEPRECATED-bc/intermediate/shell/tmux.md

 #### Intro

-When transitioning from GUIs to the console people tend to be overwhelmed with the difficulties of controlling all the multiple processes (and its input/output) you may be running concurrently.
+Controlling I/O from multiple processes can be overwhelming when working in the console.
 [Tmux](http://tmux.sourceforge.net/) can help with that.

 #### What is tmux?